dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_helm: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_helm: Enable this feature (or use the FEATURES variable instead)
+* HELM_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_helm: Debug this feature
-* Environment HELM_VERSION (required): Valid Helm version to install (e.g. 1.5.4)

 ### <a id="jq"></a> JQ